A New Hybrid Technique for Modeling Dense Star Clusters: RAPID Timestep

 Once \texttt{Fewbody} has completed the scattering (which can take several seconds of CPU time for compact higher-order multiple systems) the output is then sent back to \texttt{CMC} and Kira separately.
 For higher-order multiples, the full 3D position and velocity of each BH component, relative to the multiple center-of-mass, is sent to the Kira process.
 The multiple is then reinserted into the $N$-body integration at its previous position.

 The only exception to this procedure is the formation of mixed-multiple systems (a binary or higher-order multiple with both BH and stellar components).
-We evolve any BH-Star binaries in \cmc{}.
-For higher-order multiples with both stellar and BH components, the multiple is hierarchically broken into binary and single stars until all stars are found in single and binary objects (to be evolved by \cmc{}), while the remaining BH objects are sent to Kira.
-The binding energy from any broken multiples is subtracted from the center-of-mass kinetic energy of the (now unbound) components.
+We evolve any BH-Star binaries in \texttt{CMC}. { For higher-order multiples with both stellar and BH components, the multiple is hierarchically broken apart into smaller components.
+Any star or BH-Star is evolved by \texttt{CMC}, while any BH, binary BH, or BH multiple is evolved by Kira.
+The kinetic energies of the newly-broken components are adjusted to ensure conservation of energy.} {While this limits the modeling of BH-non BH systems (such as low-mass X-ray binaries), these systems predominatly form with low mass BHs at the outer region of the BH subsystem, where mixing between stars and BHs is more common \citep{2018ApJ...852...29K}.
+Because of this, these systems are less likely to participate in the strong three-body encounters that form BH binaries in the central regions of the cluster.}